orbitmines/orbitmines.com/README.md

 - If you prefer **audio-visual mumblings**, see [2024-01-04.
 What is OrbitMines?, Implementing Aleks Kissinger's Chyp and maybe looking at Tinygrad](https://www.youtube.com/watch?v=O6v_gzlI1kY), or more generally my streams can be found here: [youtube.com/@FadiShawki/streams](https://www.youtube.com/@FadiShawki/streams).

-- If you prefer **archaic symbolics: i.e. code**, see [Ray.ts](https://github.com/orbitmines/orbitmines.com/blob/main/src/%40orbitmines/explorer/Ray.ts) (or locally: [local/Ray.ts](./src/@orbitmines/explorer/Ray.ts)), or more generally my/OrbitMines code can be found here [github.com/orbitmines](https://github.com/orbitmines/).
+- If you prefer **archaic symbolics: i.e. code**, see [Ray.ts](./environments/javascript/@orbitmines/rays/src/Ray.ts), or more generally my/OrbitMines code can be found here [github.com/orbitmines](https://github.com/orbitmines/).

 - If you prefer discussions on **Discord**: [discord.orbitmines.com](https://discord.orbitmines.com).